 If we are to trust the Bible as an authority, we need to embrace that apparent contradictions must have scriptural explanations.
-One of the major areas of difference in interpretation among Christians is the question of whether the Bible is to be understood literally or symbolically.
+One of the major areas of differences in interpretation among Christians is the question of whether the Bible is to be understood literally or symbolically.

-- How do we know when a passage is symbolic and when it is literal?
+How do we know when a passage is symbolic and when it is literal?

-- Are there specific principles we should follow when interpreting Scripture?
+Are there specific principles we should follow when interpreting Scripture?

-- If the Bible provides certain keys to understanding its symbolism, where do we find them?
+If the Bible provides certain keys to understanding its symbolism, where do we find them?